Question

 Resume Experts • 10+ Years Experience

 The word "improve" describes making something better or more effective.
-While this shows positive intent, it's often too vague for resume readers who want to understand the specific impact you made.
+While this shows positive intent, it's often too vague and passive for resume writing.
+Using "improve" repeatedly makes your accomplishments sound generic and doesn't showcase the specific impact you created.

 Better Alternatives to Use Instead